jamescherti/minimal-emacs.d/README.md

 # Minimal ~/.emacs.d

 This repository hosts a minimal Emacs configuration with `early-init.el` and `init.el` files.
-It is designed to serve as a base for your vanilla Emacs configuration.
-These files are designed to optimize startup time, configure essential settings, and manage package installations efficiently.
+It is designed to serve as a base for your vanilla Emacs configuration, offering a robust foundation for a better vanilla Emacs experience.

 ## Installation